Software-Development-Group-Project/Watcher/README.md

-## Watcher 😷
+# Watcher 😷

-- Face-mask detection, Person identification &amp; Alerting Web Application
+**Face-mask detection, Person identification &amp; Alerting Web Application.**

-#### Watcher Frontend

-- Watcher front end created in html with flask jinja
+**Watcher front end created in html/css with jinja.
+Watcher backend created in flask.**

-#### Watcher Backend

-- Watcher backend will be created in flask

-#### Watcher Model

-- Watcher uses cascade classifier to detect a person face
+**Watcher uses cascade classifier to detect a person's face and uses CNN for face recognition and face mask detection.**
-- Watcher model created using CNN which will be used for face mask detection and face recognition

 ## Folder Structure

-- **data_science_component** - This folder have watcher application's core compoents which are face detection, mask detection and face recognition
+- **data_science_component** - This folder have watcher application's core compoents which are face detection, mask detection and face recognition (models and notebooks).
 - **watcher** - This folder have the `Watcher` application
-- **features** - Features folder have the features that are planned to add in future
+- **features** - Features folder have the features that are planned to add in future.

 ## Required Packages